 These day-long workshops (20 June 2016 in Manchester and 24 June 2016 in London) provide resources and practical training for tackling questions about sexuality and gender in the theology and ministry classroom.
 How can theological educators address sex and gender across social and cultural contexts; across differences in personal history; across different denominational backgrounds; in our own institutions and settings?
 Process is a key part of our content: (1) creating a safe, critical, and prayerful space for shared learning; (2) "mapping the field" of our current practices; (3) finding a shared language around sexualities and gender; (4) practising specific classroom strategies, including Creative Questioning, Embodied Reflection, Fishbowling, and other models of Theological Reflection.

 Further information and booking details are available here.

 BIAPT 2016 Annual Conference - Schedule, bookings and calls for papers now open

 The 2016 BIAPT conference, with the theme of 'Wrestling with Angels?
-Practical Theology as Spiritual Practice', will be held from 12 – 14 July 2016 at Mary Immaculate College, University of Limerick.
+Practical Theology as Spiritual Practice', will be held from 12 – 14 July 2016 at Mary Immaculate College, Limerick.
 Keynote speakers are Donal Dorr, Nicola Slee and Fáinche Ryan.
 All the details can be found here, including online booking and the call for papers.
-Book early for the discounted Early Bird rate!
+Discounted Early Bird booking rate ends on 15 May!